-The key participants in the AAEW2021 were drawn from representation of AEAS actors from public (Ministries, Departments and Agencies), farmer based organisations, farmers, fishermen/folks, non-governmental organisations (NGOs) as well as institutions and programmes actively involved in agricultural and rural development; private sectors (e.g. telecommunications companies, agro-processors, financial institutions, the media, insurance companies, commercial farmers etc.) were also given space to exhibit their innovations.
+The key participants in the 5th AAEW 2021 were drawn from representation of AEAS actors from public (Ministries, Departments and Agencies), farmer based organisations, farmers, fishermen/folks, non-governmental organisations (NGOs) as well as institutions and programmes actively involved in agricultural and rural development; private sectors (e.g. telecommunications companies, processors, financial institutions, the media, insurance companies, commercial farmers etc.) were also given space to exhibit their innovations.
 The Ministries of Agriculture, Extension Department form part of AFAAS General Assembly, and are critical for policy influence in their respective countries, while equally central for the growth of AFAAS network.

 The organization of the AAEW was spearheaded by AFAAS and technically supported by the National Organising Committee (NOC) appointed by the Permanent Secretary of the Ugandan Ministry of Agriculture, Animal Industry and Fisheries, and the Regional Organising Committee (ROC) constituted at continental level.
+These were responsible for the organization and implementation of the 5th AAEW.